peterdresslar/emergent-firms-model/README.md

     - View time series charts of various agent attributes, including `wage`, `savings`, `loan`, `a`, `beta`, `links`, `component`, `rate`, `U_self`, `e_self`, and `e_star`.
     - View binary attributes such as `startup`, `thwart`, `borrow`, `move`, and `go` as time series.
     - The notebook uses `pandas` to load the CSV data, `matplotlib` for plotting, and `ipywidgets` for interactivity.

+## Original Model

+The original version of this model is preserved in the `original-v1.0.0` branch.
+This represents the initial implementation as uploaded to CoMSES/OpenABM and serves as a reference point for all subsequent development.

+The `main` branch contains subsequent modifications by the maintainer of this repo, @peterdresslar.

+The original model was developed by J M Applegate and is available on [CoMSES](https://www.comses.net).
+The model explores how economies and firms emerge from individual agent behaviors, incorporating:
+- Returns-to-scale benefits
+- Coordination advantages
+- Cash-in-advance constraints
+- Universal credit-creating lending mechanisms

+## Technical Updates
+The codebase includes very minor updates for compatibility with Python environments >= v3.11:
+- Updated NetworkX syntax for node attribute access
+- Modified numpy type declarations
+- Updated package requirements for Python 3.11+ compatibility

 ## Known Issues